Tridandisvami Sri Srimad Bhaktivedanta Narayana Maharaja

 Please accept our humble obeisances.
 All glories to Sri Sri Guru and Gauranga.

-July 13th and 14th, 2018 around the world is the commemoration of Gundica Mandira Marjana, the cleaning of the Gundica Temple.
-Please accept this lecture excerpted from Srila Narayana’s Maharaja’s book, The Origin of Ratha-yatra.
+For the commemoration of Gundica Mandira Marjana, the cleaning of the Gundica Temple, please accept this lecture excerpted from Srila Narayana’s Maharaja’s book, The Origin of Ratha-yatra.
 You can download the entire book by clicking on the title.

 Your aspiring servants,